IsaacScript/isaacscript/docs/basic-javascript.md

 // The "isaac-typescript-definitions" package is automatically imported in any
 // IsaacScript project
 function PostPlayerInit(player: EntityPlayer) {
-  // Now, TypeScript has full knowledge of all the legal methods for "player"
+  // Now, TypeScript has knowledge of all the legal methods for "player"
   // Our editor can now tab-complete everything
   // And if we make a typo on "AddCollectible",
   // the editor will immediately tell us